jrruethe/jrruethe.github.io/source/_posts/2014-07-05-debian-on-the-lenovo-thinkpad-yoga.markdown

 ---

 Many of the features of the Lenovo Thinkpad Yoga work out of the box with a fresh install of Debian Testing.
+Here is the status of each hardware component and any steps I had to take to get it to work.
-Keep in mind that I am using Kernel 3.14.1-amd64
+Keep in mind that I am using Kernel 3.14.1-amd64.

+{% more %}

 ### Wireless